St Stephen's Chapel, Brisbane: Heritage listing

 Old St Stephen's Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Old St Stephen's Church is significant as the oldest surviving church building in Brisbane and provides evidence of construction techniques used in Brisbane in the 1840s.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Old St Stephen's Church is significant as the oldest surviving church building in Brisbane and provides evidence of construction techniques used in Brisbane in the 1840s.

-Old St Stephen's Church is an excellent example of a small stone English Gothic Revival church and is significant as an example of the first churches erected in Brisbane with permanence in mind.
+Old St Stephen's Church is an example of a small stone English Gothic Revival church and is an example of the first churches erected in Brisbane with permanence in mind.

 The place is important because of its aesthetic significance.

 Old St Stephen's Church is significant as part of a group of prominent ecclesiastical buildings of which this is the earliest component.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Old St Stephen's Church is important for its association with a religious group of significance in the early settlement of Brisbane.
 The Church is continues to be a building held in high esteem by both the Catholic community and the general public.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Old St Stephen's Church is significant as an example of the work of a prominent early builder, Andrew Petrie, and as the product of a design attributed to renowned British architect, Augustus Pugin.